infiniteluke/next-static/README.md

 ```
 * While writing, run `yarn dev` to see your post live reload when saved.
 * Re-run `yarn export` to build your new site.

+## Updating Next Static
+Currently Next Static is not packaged an distributed on NPM.
+In order to receive updates you will need to do something like this:
+* Inside the your fork `git remote add upstream git@github.com:infiniteluke/next-static.git`
+* `git merge upstream master`
+* To the extent that you hack Next Static, you will need to resolve merge conflicts.
+* I'm open to ideas on how to best package this and make the update process as simple as bumping versions.